alexpetercharles/singan-expreriments/README.md

 ## forked from tamarott/SinGan

-this repo is optimized for cloud computing
+this fork is for cloud computing

 ### Prerequisites